 For example, in my sign up forms, I have added a GDPR field.
 It’s a required field and users can only sign up to my list if they agree to this field.
 This is a GDPR (European privacy law) compliant action, because the user consciously decides to agree to a subscription.
 Otherwise they just won’t be subscribed.
 Another way of doing this is creating a double optin campaign within the campaign builder.

 Another example of using custom fields is placing a honeypot field into your forms.
 This is a hidden field that’s invisible to normal users, yet visible to robots.
 This is because robots crawl a page (instead of using eyes).
-Once a robot finds the hidden field, its action is to fill it out, because it wants to sign up to your opt-in form.
+Once a robot finds the hidden field, its action is to fill it out, because it wants to sign up for your opt-in form.
 You can then funnel these false signups into their own segments (robot signups for example) and have Mautic automatically delete these useless contacts.
 This is also called ‘list hygiene’.

 Integrations and Plugins